adbforlife/blackjack-strats/README.md

-# Experiment result:
+# Experiment result
-About +0.0006 EV for each game
+More than +0.0005 EV for the player each game, run over 50 million games.

 # Rules
 - Infinite decks, so at any point each element of {A, 2, 3, 4, 5, 6, 7, 8, 9, T, J, Q, K} has 1/13 chance to occur.